matthewthechickenman/dsl-vote-listener/DOCUMENTATION.md

 ##### private=false
 This sends very basic, and non-sensitive, information to the user.
 This includes the current vote count, the current reward role, and how many times the user has voted.

-### leaderboard
-This command allows you to toggle your consent to the leaderboard.

-The leaderboard is a (PUBLIC) list of servers who have the most votes.
-The leaderboard is fetched from database every hour.

 ### setup
 This command allows you to set up the bot.